OSGeo/gdal/doc/source/development/rfc/rfc108_driver_removal_3_11.rst

   * PAux: not sure what it is about and that this is actively used
   * MFF: not sure what it is about and that this is actively used
   * MFF2/HKV: not sure what it is about and that this is actively used
-  * LAN: not sure what it is about and that this is actively used
+  * LAN: old ERDAS format before HFA (.img). "raw format", does not support compression.
+Write support doesn't seem useful.
   * BYN: Canadian grid-related format.
 Write support doesn't seem useful
   * NTv2: read-support definitely useful.
 Write support obsolete since PROJ 7 and use of Geodetic TIFF Grid format.